Applying for an SSL Certificate from a Third-Party Authority

 Submit the generated CSR file (

-) to your chosen third-party CA. Depending on the specific requirements of the CA, you may need to verify domain ownership.Obtain Certificate
+) to your chosen third-party CA. Depending on the CA's specific requirements, you may need to verify domain ownership.Receive the Certificate

-Once the CA has verified, you will receive a signed SSL certificate file (usually in
+Once the CA verification is successful, you will receive a signed SSL certificate file (usually in

 .crt